 - One really good workout won’t make you muscular.

 - Staying in the gym for 3 hours won’t magically get you the body that’s worth sharing on Instagram.
-You will only waste your time and feel exhausted afterwards.
+You will only waste your time and feel exhausted afterward.

 The best scenario is: doing relatively short workouts, a couple of times per week, that are tailored for your physic, basically forever.

 The forever factor sounds scary but it’s really important.